MateusHBR/MateusHBR/README.md

 - 😄 Pronouns: he/him
 - 🧑‍🦱 My name is Mateus, I am a software engineer and currently live in Brazil;
-- ✨ I love coding, listen to music, and stay with my friends.
-But when we do it together is amazing.
+- ✨ I love coding and challenges moves me.
 - 🔭 I’m currently working on indaband, helping my team to architecture and develop our social plataform;
-- 💻 I work with development for at least 3 years, I have experience with some technologies but I stand out with Dart/Flutter;
+- 💻 I work with development for at least 4 years and I have expertise in technologies such as Dart, Flutter, Swift, SwiftUI and Rust;
-- 📖 I'm currently learning more about native tecnologies like Swift/SwiftUI and Rust;
 - 📫 How to reach me: you could send me a e-mail at: mateusmorais.r@gmail.com or contact-me on linkedin;

 ---